 science and mathematics education.
 The paper looks at—and gives

 reasons for rejecting—three principles that have been widely

-promoted in current educational reform debates.
-These principles have
+promoted in recent educational reform debates.
+These principles were in

-been popularized in particular by Theodore Sizer and his Coalition of
+particular popularized around 1980-2000 by Theodore Sizer and his Coalition of

 In considering these principles, the paper touches on some common

 misconceptions of science and the "scientific method".
 In an extended